 In this subtest, various positions for switching to bypass in transform coefficient coding are explored.

-Subtest A.1 [O0208]: Bypass after the significance map depending on the initial Rice parameter value for the current 4×4 subblock or the Rice parameter value at the end of the previous 4×4 subblock.
-Using the initial Rice parameter value as in RCE1 for the decision to bypass the flags will also be tested.
+Subtest A.1 [O0208, Qualcomm]: Bypass after the significance map depending on the initial Rice parameter value for the current 4×4 subblock or the Rice parameter value at the end of the previous 4×4 subblock.
+Using the initial Rice parameter value as in RCE2 for the decision to bypass the flags will also be tested.
+Different thresholds will be tested.

-Subtest A.2 [O0209]: Bypass all the context-coded flags for the current 4×4 subblock (coded subblock flags, significance flags, greater than 1 flags and greater than 2 flags) depending on the initial Rice parameter value for the current 4×4 subblock or the Rice parameter value at the end of the previous 4×4 subblock.
-Using the initial Rice parameter value as in RCE1 for the decision to bypass the flags will also be tested.
+Subtest A.2 [O0209, Qualcomm]: Bypass all the context-coded flags for the current 4×4 subblock (coded subblock flags, significance flags, greater than 1 flags and greater than 2 flags) depending on the initial Rice parameter value for the current 4×4 subblock or the Rice parameter value at the end of the previous 4×4 subblock.
+Using the initial Rice parameter value as in RCE2 for the decision to bypass the flags will also be tested.
+Different thresholds will be tested in all cases.

-Subtest A.3 [O0209 (ext.)]: Bypass all the context-coded flags in a transform block depending on the initial Rice parameter value at the beginning of the current transform block or the Rice parameter value at the end of the previous transform block.
+Subtest A.3 [O0209 (ext.), Qualcomm]: Bypass all the context-coded flags in a transform block depending on the Rice parameter value at the end of the previous transform block.
+Using the initial Rice parameter value at the beginning of the current transform block as in RCE2 for the decision to bypass the flags will also be tested.
+Different thresholds will be tested.
+Other ways of sending the last coefficient will be tested (for example using a fixed number of bits dependent on block size).

 Subtest A.4 [meeting discussion]: All the bins (for coefficients as well as other syntax elements) are coded as raw.
-Residual data is modified according to subtest B.3.
+Residual data is modified according to subtest A.3.
 Additionally, the Golomb-Rice parameterization is changed.

 Combinations (subtest B)

-Subtest B.1 [M0178]: Always apply method 1 before any offset bins in a 4×4 subblock.
+Subtest B.1 [M0178]: Always apply method 1 before any bypass bins in a 4×4 subblock.

-Subtest B.2 [M0178]: Always apply method 2 before any offset bins in a 4×4 subblock.
+Subtest B.2 [M0178]: Always apply method 2 before any bypass bins in a 4×4 subblock.

-Subtest B.3.a [O0046]: Method 1 after a greater than 2 flag has been coded for a 4×4 subblock.
+Subtest B.3.a [O0046]: Method 1 before sign coding if any coeff_abs_level_rem syntax elements are present for the 4x4 subblock..

-Subtest B.3.b [O0207]: Method 1 after a greater than 2 flag has been coded for a 4×4 subblock.
+Subtest B.3.b [O0207]: Method 1 based on sign data hiding condition for a 4×4 subblock.

 Subtest B.5: Method 1 + A.1